dirkk/basex-rtd/docs/Clients.md

 This page is part of the [Developer Section](Developing.md).
-It describes how to communicate with BaseX with other programming languages.
+It describes how to communicate with BaseX from other programming languages.

 Please note that with Version 8.0, we have switched from cram-md5 to digest authentication.
 If a language binding does not work anymore, it will need to be slightly updated.
 Please have a look at our [Server Protocol](Server Protocol.md) for more information on the exchanged bytes.
 Your contributions are welcome!